 Check back for more up to date information.

 Bocce is among the oldest games in the world, dating to 5200 BC.
-This laid back group is as much about the socialization as bocce itself.
+This laid-back group is as much about the socialization as bocce itself.
 No previous bocce experience necessary; you can learn as you go.
-This group meets the first Wednesday of each moth at 6:00pm, at the 3rd Avenue Green Space (between Tony C's & Osteria Nino).
+This group meets the first Wednesday of each month at 6:00pm, at the 3rd Avenue Green Space (between Tony C's & Osteria Nino).
 The season runs from May 3 - October 25

 If bowling is your sport, this club is right up your alley!
 This club is designed for fun, exercise and camaraderie; it is not league bowling.
 We offer both a men's & women's club.
 Club meets on Tuesdays starting October 10.